steemit/offline_signing/README.md

 ## Simple offline transaction signing tool

 Because Steem uses TaPoS and transaction expiration times that are built into the transactions, you must first get a recent block number and block prefix with a computer that is online and can connect to the network.
-Once you obtain these from a separate online comptuer they will be good for use for the next 64k blocks (or roughly 2.2 days).
+Once you obtain these from a separate online computer they will be good for use for the next 64k blocks (or roughly 2.2 days).

 The transaction generated must be broadcast within 1 hour after being created or it will expire.